This diploma has two stages, each comprising 120 credits.

 - Stage 1 consists of an introductory module in the arts and humanities followed by beginning your study of history.

 - Next, in Stage 2, you will take two compulsory history modules, one focusing on Europe in the early modern period and the other focusing on the British Isles 1789–1914.

 In Stage 1 you will encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories.
 As a history student, this broad foundation will help you develop the skills and the confident, open approach you need to tackle more specialist history modules at Stage 2.

-Stage 2 includes two compulsory modules in which you will discover how historians seek to understand change and continuity within the society and culture of Europe between 1500 and 1789.
-You will also learn all about the British Isles between 1789 and 1914, a period of rapid transformation and when it was the workshop of the world.
+In Stage 2 you'll discover how historians seek to understand change and continuity within the society and culture of Europe between 1500 and 1789.
+You'll also learn about the British Isles between 1789 and 1914 which was a period of rapid transformation and when it was the workshop of the world.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in History uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material.
 Online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes.

 - working with specialist reading material such as works of art and musical manuscripts

 - working in a group with other students

 - using specialist software (for example the Sibelius music writing package or Design/Engineering Studio)